shriyanyamali/JurisMercatus/README.md

 ## Attribution

-When using the code from this repo (i.e. shriyanyamali/JurisMercatus and jurismercatus.vercel.app) you must provide proper attribution.
+When using the code from this repo (i.e. shriyanyamali/JurisMercatus and jurismercatus.shriyanyamali.com) you must provide proper attribution.

 Specifically, in any work, including but not limited to public, published, commercialized, or derived work that uses or builds upon this repository's code, you must cite the original repository by including the following citation:

 ```
 This project uses digital assets from the JurisMercatus repository and
-jurismercatus.vercel.app Copyright (c) 2025 Shriyan Yamali, licensed under
+jurismercatus.shriyanyamali.com Copyright (c) 2025 Shriyan Yamali, licensed under
 the GNU Affero General Public License v3.0 (AGPL-3.0).
 ```